Agnostic Sample Compression Schemes for Regression: Agnostic Compression for Linear Regression

-\begin{theorem} There exists an efficiently computable compression scheme for agnostic linear regression in $\R^d$ under the $\ell_1$ loss of size $d+1$. \end{theorem} \begin{proof} We start with $d=0$.
+In this section, we show that agnostic linear regression in $\R^d$ admits an \emph{exact} compression scheme of size $d+1$ under $\ell_1$ and $d+2$ under $\ell_\infty$.
+Our instance space is $\X=\R^d$, label space is $\Y=\R$, and hypothesis class is $\F\subseteq\Y^\X$, consisting of all $f_{\vec w,b}:\X\to\Y$ given by $f_{\vec w,b}(\vec x)=\inner{\vec w,\vec x}+b$, indexed by $\vec w\in\R^d,b\in\R$.
+Note that we allow unbounded norms for the linear functions and the data can be unbounded as well, as opposed the the results in \Cref{subsec:approximate-compression-linear}. \begin{theorem} There exists an efficiently computable (see the linear program in \cref{eq:reg-lp1-general-d}) exact compression scheme for agnostic $\ell_1$ linear regression of size $d+1$. \end{theorem} The optimization technique based on minimizing the sum of absolute deviations is known as Least Absolute Deviations (LAD) and was introduced by Boscovich in 1757 (see, for example, \citet{dodge2008least}).
+We derive a compression scheme from this method. \begin{proof} We start with $d=0$.
 The sample then consists of $(y_1,\ldots,y_m)$ [formally: pairs $(x_i,y_i)$, where $x_i\equiv0$], and $\F=\R$ [formally, all functions $h:0\mapsto\R$].
 We define $f_S$ to be the median of $(y_1,\ldots,y_m)$, which for odd $m$ is defined uniquely and for even $m$ can be taken arbitrarily as the smaller of the two midpoints.
 It is well-known that such a choice minimizes the empirical $\ell_1$ risk, and it clearly constitutes a compression scheme of size $1$.